argentsea/docfx/tutorials/Querying/fetching.md

 # Fetching Data

-Retrieving database data consists of running a stored procedure or function on each connection.
-ArgentSea provides various methods to offer the best approach:
+Retrieving database data consists of running a query on each connection.
+ArgentSea provides various methods to offer the best approach.

 ## Connection methods

 Both database connections and shards have distinct Read and Write connections.
 The distinction allows the system to “scale out” reads and writes.
 The Read connection should be used for SELECT-only stored procedures or functions; the Write connection should be used for everything else.
 For example, you could direct reads to a mirror, active standby, or read-only endpoint, and direct writes to the master or source database.

 > [!TIP]
 > Even if you do not *currently* have separate read-only endpoints like mirrors or active standbys, consistent discrimination of Read and Write access will allow you to scale-out in the future.

 If only the Read or Write connection is configured, both the Read and Write connections will have the same value.